I Didn't Get a Good Enough UCAT Score: What Should I Do?

 Let's consider each of these in turn:

 If your UCAT score was not competitive enough, the only public university that does not consider UCAT for direct entry is James Cook University (JCU).
 However, JCU has a particular focus on rural-based medicine, and if you lack experience in these areas (or do not have a super high ATAR), it might be a little more difficult to get in.
-You need to submit a written application for JCU dentistry.
+For JCU dentistry, you will need to submit a written application.

 The private Bond University also does not require UCAT, but you do need to sit a psychometric test.

-If your ATAR is high, it’s worth taking a gap year and re-attempting the UCAT next year.
-This way you’re still considered a ‘school leaver’ and will still be eligible for entry into all universities offering undergraduate medicine.
-This is what I did, and I found that all the volunteering/paid work I did during my gap year, along with the overall life lessons I learnt in that year helped me develop my interpersonal skills (which was useful for interviews), and made me even more determined to get into Medicine!
+If your ATAR is high, it's worth taking a gap year and re-attempting the UCAT next year.
+This way, you're still considered a 'school leaver' and will still be eligible for entry into all universities offering undergraduate medicine.
+This is what I did, and I found that all the volunteering/paid work I did during my gap year, along with the overall life lessons I learnt in that year, helped me develop my interpersonal skills (which were useful for interviews), and made me even more determined to get into medicine!

-If your ATAR is extremely competitive (i.e. 99.85+) , you can apply for provisional entry into medicine at universities such as the University of Sydney, Griffith University and the University of Melbourne.
-These three provisional entry courses do not require UCAT, while some other provisional entry courses such as UWA, Flinders and the University of Queensland do require a good UCAT score (which need a lower ATAR, for example at the University of Queensland, it is around 95).
+If your ATAR is extremely competitive (i.e. 99.85+), you can apply for provisional entry into medicine at universities such as the University of Sydney and the University of Melbourne.
+These two provisional entry courses do not require UCAT, while some other provisional entry courses at UWA, Flinders and the University of Queensland do require a good UCAT score (which allow for a lower ATAR).
+Griffith University uses UCAT as a tie-breaker in the top ATAR bands, so UCAT is quite important.

-This pathway requires you to complete a prerequisite undergraduate degree first before commencing Medicine.
+This pathway requires you to complete a prerequisite undergraduate degree before commencing medicine.
 Note that you do not need to sit the GAMSAT if you follow this route.
-This route has some disadvantages, including that it is longer, and there is a risk you may lose your place in medicine if you do not perform well in your first degree.
+This route has some disadvantages, including that it is longer and that there is a risk you may lose your place in medicine if you do not perform well in your first degree.
 A further negative of this route is that the first degree you have to do may be less interesting, with no patient contact.

-If you have/want to commence an undergraduate degree, some universities will allow you to transfer into Medicine during your degree if you choose to do so.
+If you have started, or want to start an undergraduate degree, some universities will allow you to transfer into medicine during your degree if you choose to do so.
 This process requires you to sit UCAT again.

 Admission requirements vary across universities for Non-Standard Entry.
 Note that some universities, such as Monash, do not have a Non-Standard Entry pathway.
 Some universities, such as Adelaide, will not accept students who have commenced a degree at a university other than their own.
 Furthermore, for the universities that do accept non-school leavers, there are less available spaces.
 This is why taking a gap year can be advantageous to students with competitive ATARs.

-The Graduate Entry pathway requires you to first complete an undergraduate degree before applying for postgraduate Medicine.
-This pathway is different from ‘Provisional Entry’ in that to be eligible, you must sit an entrance test in combination with completing your degree.
+The Graduate Entry pathway requires you to complete an undergraduate degree before applying for postgraduate medicine.
+This pathway is different from 'Provisional Entry' in that to be eligible, you must sit an entrance test in combination with completing your degree.

-Note that some universities such as Monash do not require GAMSAT if students do well in their degree program (universities have started to offer this to entice students into their university programs).
+Note that some universities such as Monash do not require GAMSAT if students do well in their degree (universities have started to offer this to entice students to enrol with them).

-If applying for Graduate Entry medicine, it is advised that you undertake both the UCAT, as well as the GAMSAT, to increase your chances of being offered a place.
-Remember that through the GAMSAT route, you are restricted to being able to attend only one interview.
-Further, UCAT is a shorter exam (2 hours as opposed to a 5.25 hour exam), and generally considered to be easier (and less expensive) to prepare for.
+If applying for Graduate Entry Medicine (GEM), it is advised that you undertake both the UCAT and the GAMSAT to increase your chances of being offered a place.
+Remember that through the GAMSAT route, you are restricted to attending only one interview.
+Further, UCAT is a shorter exam (2 hours as opposed to a 5.25-hour exam), and is generally considered easier (and less expensive) to prepare for.

-At most universities, the undergraduate degree you choose to study when applying for Graduate entry medicine can cover any area of study and does not have to be science/health related.
-In fact, it is advised that you do not undertake degrees such as ‘advanced science’ and ‘biomedical science’ unless you have a genuine interest in being a scientist.
-This is because although universities advertise these courses as ‘pathways to medicine’, if you do not get into Medicine, there are limited career options available.
-Furthermore, since you can apply to most medical courses after completing any area of study, completing a completing a vocational degree (such as Nursing, Law, Engineering or Pharmacy which has better job prospects upon graduation) that you are genuinely interested in will leave room for other career options if you start to feel unsure about Medicine or are unable to get into medicine.
+At most universities, the undergraduate degree you choose to study when applying for Graduate Entry Medicine can cover any area of study and does not have to be science- or health-related.
+In fact, it is advised that you do not undertake degrees such as 'advanced science' and 'biomedical science' unless you have a genuine interest in being a scientist.
+This is because although universities advertise these courses as 'pathways to medicine', if you do not get into medicine, there are limited career options available.
+Furthermore, since you can apply to most medical courses after completing any area of study, completing a vocational degree (such as Nursing, Law, Engineering, or Pharmacy, which has better job prospects upon graduation) that you are genuinely interested in will leave room for other career options if you start to feel unsure about Medicine or are unable to get into medicine.

 A Final Word